sophi890/sophi890/README.md

 - 👋 Hi, I’m Sophie Woodward.
-- 👀 I’m interested in the application of statistics to environmental health and epidemiology.
+- 👀 I’m interested in the intersection of causal inference and spatial statistics, with applications to environmental health and epidemiology.
-- 🌱 I’m currently a first year PhD student in Biostatistics at Harvard T.H.
+- 🌱 I’m currently a second year PhD student in Biostatistics at Harvard T.H.
 Chan School of Public Health.
 - 📫 How to reach me: swoodward@g.harvard.edu

 <!---